 - Shealyn Winkler (“Shealyn Marie”) of Mississippi, Shaun Walker’s wife

 - Jeremy Walls, who appears to be tattooing in Memphis, Tennessee despite an earlier arrest in Mississippi for inappropriate contact with teenagers while giving them tattoos.
-Walls is another LOS member and has been mentioned by the Southern Poverty Law Center as an IKKKKK “associate”
+Walls has been mentioned by the Southern Poverty Law Center as an IKKKKK “associate”.

 - Justin Frazier of Indiana, the son of IKKKKK imperial wizard (overall leader) Willis Frazier